mrchowmein/MTA-Weekly-Ridership-Predictor/README.md

 The script will read in data from rag551 and jwc516's HDFS directories.
 The script will delete any intermediary directories.
 The script will then run the 3 scala files.
+Run time for the 3 spark files is about 7-8 mins.

  OR
  To run manually, run the scala files in the following order: